-On February 21, 2024, Granite filed and obtained a receipt for new base shelf prospectuses for both equity and debt securities (the "Shelf Prospectuses").
-The Shelf Prospectuses are valid for a 25-month period, during which time Granite may offer and issue, from time to time, stapled units, stapled convertible debentures, stapled subscription receipts, stapled warrants, units or any combination thereof, having an aggregate offering price of up to \$1.5 billion or debt securities having an aggregate offering price of up to \$1.75 billion.
+On February 21, 2024, Granite and Granite LP filed and obtained a receipt for new base shelf prospectuses for both equity and debt securities (the "Shelf Prospectuses").
+The Shelf Prospectuses are valid for a 25-month period, during which time Granite may offer and issue, from time to time, stapled units, stapled convertible debentures, stapled subscription receipts, stapled warrants, units or any combination thereof, having an aggregate offering price of up to \$1.5 billion and Granite LP may offer and issue, from time to time, debt securities having an aggregate offering price of up to \$1.75 billion.
+The above-described equity Shelf Prospectuses will no longer be used following completion of the 2024 Arrangement.